Fco-MT/aussprache-trainer/README.md

   ```
   AIzaSy...
   ```

-- The Free Tier is sufficient for classroom use (1,500 requests/day free)
+> **Important — API quota:** The Gemini 2.5 Flash Free Tier currently allows only
+> **20 requests/day**, which is not enough for a full class session.
+> To increase this to ~250 requests/day at effectively no cost, simply add a
+> payment method in [Google AI Studio](https://aistudio.google.com) (Billing → Enable).
+> Actual charges for classroom use are typically less than €0.10/month.

 ---